acriver3/SER415_Traffic_Simulator/README.md

 <b>SETUP INSTRUCTIONS<b>

-To run the traffic simulator, either double-click the executable (), or run the source code with Python using the following commands (starting from root project directory):
+To run the traffic simulator, either double-click the executable (/TrafficSimulator.exe), or run the source code with Python using the following commands (starting from root project directory):

+cd src/
+python normalgui.py OR python3 normalgui.py

 <b>SOURCE FUNCTIONS<b>